evolverine/covid-19-anki-deck/README.md

 Note that the viruses background only appears if the card is tagged with the "covid-19" tag.

 # How to keep up to date with changes and additions
-Repeat step 3 above, ideally on a daily basis.
+Repeat step 3 above, ideally on a weekly basis.
 The one limitation is that if a note is removed in this deck this won't be reflected in your personal deck.
 But we will try to keep this in mind and, when necessary, change the content of notes instead of deleting them.

 # How to contribute